-You must be given opportunities to participate in any decision-making meeting regarding your child's special education program.
+You must be given the opportunity to participate in any decision-making meeting regarding your child's special education program.
 You have the right to participate in IEP team meetings about the identification (eligibility), assessment, or educational placement of your child and other matters relating to your child's FAPE.
-(20 USC 1414[d] [1]B-[d][1][D]; 34 CFR 300.321; EC 56341[b], 56343[c])
+(20 USC Section 1414[d] [1]B-[d][1][D]; 34 CFR Section 300.321; EC Section 56341[b], and EC Section 56343[c])

-The parent or guardian, or the local educational agency (LEA), has the right to participate in the development of the IEP and to initiate their intent to electronically audiotape the proceedings of the IEP team meetings.
+The parent or guardian, and the local educational agency (LEA), has the right to participate in the development of the IEP and to initiate their intent to electronically audiotape the proceedings of the IEP team meetings.
 At least 24 hours prior to the meeting, the parent or guardian shall notify the members of the IEP team of their intent to record a meeting.
 If the parent or guardian does not consent to the LEA audiotape recording an IEP meeting, the meeting shall not be recorded on an audiotape recorder.

 Your rights include information about the availability of FAPE, including all program options, and all available alternative programs, both public and nonpublic.
-(20 USC 1401[3], 1412[a][3]; 34 CFR 300.111; EC 56301, 56341.1[g][1], and 56506)
+(20 USC sections 1401[3], and 1412[a][3]; 34 CFR Section 300.111; EC sections 56301, 56341.1[g][1], and 56506)